Musings by Richard Powers

 Partnering Before and After the Vote

-"Gentlemen ought always to be attentive to their partners, and they should move in unison with their every step and attitude."
+America's most famous dance master, Charles Durang, further clarified that, "Gentlemen ought always to be attentive to their partners, and they should move in unison with their every step and attitude."
+Notice that he didn't say that the lady should move in unison with the man's every step and attitude.
+The gentleman accommodated the lady.

-1920s to 1950s
+The Dark Ages: 1920s to 1950s

 "Don't, little lady, blame your crushed toe on your partner.
 Maybe your back steps are too short.
 Get out of his way!"
 (The exclamation mark was his.) — Arthur Murray, 1946

+Pressure with the heel of the right hand on the left of the girl's vertebrae will turn her to the right.
 The leader gets his partner to cross her left foot over the right foot by pressing with the heel of the right hand.

 The man should remember that there are two basic uses for a lead.
 The first is to make a change of position, the second is to get the girl to do the step.

-When a girl does not react readily to her partner's lead, he should hold her firmer and give a stronger lead."
+When a girl does not react readily to her partner's lead, he should hold her firmer and give a stronger lead.

-— Israel Heaton, Brigham Young U., 1954
+— Israel Heaton, Brigham Young University, 1954

-If you're a ballroom dancer and all of that sounds normal to you, step back and look at the big picture.
+If you're a dancer and all of that sounds normal to you, step back and look at the big picture.
 What is the essential dynamic here?

 He asks her, "Would you like to dance?"